vitmalina/mquery/README.md

 Returns host element for each element.
 Host element is a custom web component or a document.

-If `true` is provided, it returns a collection of all hosts up to the document.
+If `true` is provided, it returns a collection of all hosts up to the document top.

 ```js
 $(element).host() // => collection